jjranalli/nightwind/README.md

 ## Color mappings

-Color mapping allows you to change colors in batch, as well as fine-tune your dark theme and how Nightwind behaves in dark mode.
+Color mappings allow you to fine-tune your dark theme, change colors in batch and control how Nightwind behaves in dark mode.
 You set them up like this:

 ```js
 // tailwind.config.js